LasithaAmarasinghe/Movie-Recommender-System/README.md

 ## Overview

-- This project uses linear regression to predict the medal count for various countries in the Olympic Games.
+- When entering a movie title into the input box, this recommendation system swiftly generates suggestions for other movies that may align with the user's preferences.
-- This repository contains the code and resources necessary to build and utilize the predictor.
+- This repository contains the code and resources necessary to build and utilize the recommendation system.

 ## Code